ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 A process is a running program.
-We typically want multiple processes running at once ()
+We typically want multiple processes running at once (web browser, music streamer, game, etc.), so we